garylirocks/quickrefs/azure-devops.markdown

 Azure Pipelines uses a dynamically generated **job access token**

 - For a private project, the default scope is **organization**, this means a job could access all repos in an organization.
-- You could limit the scope to "project" in Organization or Project pipeline settings
+- You could limit the scope to "project" in Organization or Project level pipeline settings
-- If you enable **Limit job authorization scope to referenced Azure DevOps repositories** option, use a `checkout` step or `uses` statement in the YAML pipeline:
+- If you enable **Protect access to repositories in YAML pipelines** option, use a `checkout` step or `uses` statement in the YAML pipeline to explicitly reference repos:

   ```yaml
   steps: